2 Introduction to R

 5. Run the chunk and re-render your document.

 Now you know the youngest a person should be that you date.
-FWIW, we don’t recreate the assignment of the age variable since we already have one.
+FWIW, we don’t need to recreate the age variable since we already have it.
 A Quarto document is designed to run from top to bottom so that all the pieces work together.

 One last thing to point out in the document window: The toolbar that runs across the top of the document window.
 The image below explains some of the more useful tools, but you REALLY should learn and use the keyboard commands instead.